Home

 When you tell the buyer you will take a serious look at their written offer, they start to mentally take ownership.

-When the buyer actually takes the time and effort to put their offer on paper, that mental ownership becomes more deeply ingrained.
+When the buyer actually takes the time and effort to put everything on paper, that mental ownership becomes more deeply ingrained.

 Ownership?